-Other financial assets are measured at fair value through profit or loss.
+Other financial assets are measured at fair value through profit or loss and include fixed interest securities and bank term deposits.

 (a) Measurement of fair value

 A number of the Branch's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities.